 I celebrate the mystery that makes life both breathtaking and confounding.
 Within my art, complexity is a call to action, an invitation to come together to face the challenges before us.

 I make art out of the stuff of our lives.
 From books to discarded clothing, I create layered, cellular, highly textural pieces that question what we value and how this plays out in the world around us.
-Finished with a nontoxic resin, my work takes on a jewel-like, reflective finish, provoking a closer look at what lies below the surface.
+Finished with a nontoxic, reflective varnish, my art provokes a closer look at what lies below the surface.

 My affinity for language brought about MEDITATIONS IN AN EMERGENCY in 2023, a series titled after and referencing important books of poetry, in which I explore the complexities of our connections to one another through the context of clothing and textiles.